How to make a referral

 Below is all the information you might need about our referral process, including the criteria that a young person must meet to make a referral.

-In the meantime, please find below a list of organisations, recommended by our clinical team, who may have capacity to assist further with a referral:
+Please find below a list of organisations, recommended by our clinical team, who may also be able to provide support to the young people you are working with:

 If looking for a mentor or befriending scheme, we recommend contacting the following organisation: